philou/philou.github.com/source/_posts/2017-09-27-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-5.markdown

 ![Curve of the origin of bugs on the last 2 months](../imgs/2017-09-27-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-5/kind-of-bugs.png)

-TODO rename left join to X

-From these graphs, we concluded 2 things :
+Ignoring the Christmas drop at the middle of the curve, we concluded 2 things from these graphs :

 * We were leaking bugs to the product
 * Bugs mostly came from newly added features